» Part 3.3: How to Move from Infrastructure as Code to Collaborative Infrastructure as Code

 - Manage infrastructure provisioning permissions for users and teams.

-Terraform Enterprise (TFE) is the product we’ve built to help you address these next-level problems.
+Terraform Cloud is the product we’ve built to help you address these next-level problems.
 The following section describes how to start using it most effectively.

 Note: If you aren’t already using mature Terraform code to manage a significant portion of your infrastructure, make sure you follow the steps in the previous section first.

 » 1.
-Install or Sign Up for TFE
+Install or Sign Up for Terraform Cloud

-You have two options for installing Terraform Enterprise: SaaS or private install.
-If you have chosen the SaaS version then you can skip this step; otherwise visit the installation guide to get started.
-Terraform will display the URL to your TFE servers as an output.
+You have two options for using Terraform Cloud: the SaaS hosted by HashiCorp, or a private instance you manage with Terraform Enterprise.
+If you have chosen the SaaS version then you can skip this step; otherwise visit the Terraform Enterprise documentation to get started.

-Get familiar with how Terraform runs work in TFE.
+Get familiar with how Terraform runs work in Terraform Cloud.
 With Terraform OSS, you generally use external VCS tools to get code onto the filesystem, then execute runs from the command line or from a general purpose CI system.

-TFE does things differently: a workspace is associated directly with a VCS repo, and you use TFE’s UI or API to start and monitor runs.
+Terraform Cloud does things differently: a workspace is associated directly with a VCS repo, and you use Terraform Cloud’s UI or API to start and monitor runs.
 To get familiar with this operating model:

-- Read the documentation on how to perform and configureTerraform runs in Terraform Enterprise.
+- Read the documentation on how to perform and configureTerraform runs in Terraform Cloud.

-- Create a proof-of-concept workspace, associate it with Terraform code in a VCS repo, set variables as needed, and use Terraform Enterprise to perform some Terraform runs with that code.
+- Create a proof-of-concept workspace, associate it with Terraform code in a VCS repo, set variables as needed, and use Terraform Cloud to perform some Terraform runs with that code.

 » 3.
 Design Your Organization’s Workspace Structure